Free libertarian English language course and alternative guide to British culture

-Fourthly, when you have finished. spend a maximum of eight minutes reading and preparing your role.
-You should make a note of any additional points for discussion.
-You can use any of the arguments from below, but you will have to memorise them, as all books will be closed before the show goes on air.
-(The teacher can tape record the show for added effect.)
-Prepare well, as people tend to get aggressive on live television.
+Fourthly, spend a maximum of 8 minutes reading and preparing your role.
+Take notes.
+You can use any of the arguments from below, but you will have to memorise them - no books on TV!
+(The teacher can record the show for added effect.)

 Finally, you cannot use any examples from real life, but you can make up any of your own.
 You are playing a role.
 Your teacher is going to play the part of Roy Kill, the presenter.
-He will decide who speaks.
+(S)he will decide who speaks.
 Please remember that in Britain we like to respect each other’s right to speak.
 It’s not going to be like one of those shows on Spanish or Italian TV where everyone shouts at each other on the top of their voices for an hour without listening.
-And it’s not one of those American talk shows either, so you can’t suddenly confess to being an alien transvestite vampire with a drug habit.
-You can’t go breaking chairs over the heads of other students either.
+And it’s not one of those American talk shows either, so you can’t breaking chairs over the heads of other students or start crying either.
 There will be one debate only with one person talking at a time.

 #EFL #TEFL #ESOL #ELT #TESOL discussion for students of English #ZakWashington